Updated May 2026

 Frequently asked questions about applying for CHC funding

-Who can request a CHC assessment?
+Who can request a CHC Checklist?

 How long does the CHC application process take?